From 13 June 2014

 The title of the work is 'Induction Chromatique à Double Fréquence pour l’Edmund Gardner Ship / Liverpool.
 Paris, 2014'.

 Over the summer the quayside next to the dazzle ship is open 10am-5pm every day for visitors to get a closer look at the Edmund Gardner.
+The quayside is closed for the winter from Monday 12 October 2015.
 Tours of the ship are also available to book during the summer.

 'Mauretania in dazzle paint' by Burnett Poole